 The pros and cons of living in Sofia

 There are always two sides to a coin, and Sofia is no exception.
-You can have the time of your life in the capital but there are also some drawbacks that must be taken into consideration.
+You can have the time of your life in the capital, but there are also some drawbacks that must be considered.

 Let’s look at the pros and cons of living in Sofia in more detail.